Asia Pacific Market Size, Share, Value, and Competitive Landscape 2017-2026.

 Insights Presented in the Report:

-Based on different product types, Asia Pacific Automotive Head-Up Display market is bifurcated into windshield HUD and combiners HUD.
-Windshield HUD held the largest market share in 2017 and is expected to maintain its dominance over the forecast period (2018-2024).
-On the other hand, easier installation capabilities due to the compact size of combiners HUD is expected to fuel their demand, making combiners HUD the fastest growing product type during the forecast period.
+Based on different application areas, the market is categorized as Adaptive Cruise Control (ACC), Autonomous Emergency Braking (AEB), Intelligent Parking System (IPS), Blind Spot Detection (BSD), Collision Mitigation System (CMS) and others.
+Among these application areas, adaptive cruise control is expected to be the largest market during the forecast period.
+On the other hand, the market value of autonomous emergency braking application is anticipated to be the fastest growing during the forecast period.

-Asia Pacific HUD market is further segmented based on different technologies, which includes conventional and augmented reality.
-In 2017, augmented reality held the maximum share with a market value of $138.50 million and is expected to prevail till 2024.
-However, the rise in adoption of conventional technologies in mid-priced and economic vehicle segment is expected to propel their demand, making them the fastest growing segment during the forecast period (2018-2024).
+The study further includes the segmentation across different frequency bands such as 24 GHz and 77 GHz.
+Due to the increase in demand for 24 GHz radars in Asia Pacific, this segment held the highest market share in 2017.
+However by 2021, the market value of 77 GHz radars is anticipated to exceed the market of 24 GHz radar and is anticipated to remain dominant by 2024.

-To understand the market of different distribution channels of Asia Pacific’s HUD industry, the market is fragmented across two channels- OEMs and aftermarket.
-OEMs segment dominated in 2017 and is expected to remain the principal distribution channel during the forecast period.
+Asian automotive radar market is also fragmented across different vehicle types that include passenger cars, luxury cars and commercial vehicles.
+In 2017, passenger vehicles segment dominated the market with a market value of $537.27 million.
+Adding to this, the increase in demand of radar systems in the luxury vehicles segment is expected to propel the luxury vehicles segment making it the fastest growing market during the forecast period.

-The market penetration of HUD is increasing across all vehicle types, such as luxury cars, passenger cars and commercial vehicles.
-Because of largest market and high market penetration of HUD in passenger cars, this segment held the maximum share in 2017 and is anticipated to dominate over the forecast period.
+For an in-depth understanding of the Asian automotive radar market, it is further segmented across different countries that are China, Japan, India, Singapore, South Korea, Australia and rest of Asia Pacific.
+In 2017, China dominated Asian market, the major factors attributed for this were huge automotive industry, presence of several radar suppliers and rise in economic conditions of the consumers, among others.

-Some of the top companies profiled in the research report includes Visteon Corporation, Harman International Industries, Inc., Continental AG, TomTom NV, AUDI AG, Daimler AG, Robert Bosch GmbH, Denso Corporation, Aptiv Plc and Yazaki Corporation
+Some of the major players profiled in the report include Continental AG, Robert Bosch GmbH, Denso Corporation, Delphi Automotive Plc, Infineon Technologies AG, NXP Semiconductors NV, Valeo SA, Analog Devices Inc., Hella KGaA Hueck and Co, and Texas Instruments Inc.

 Reasons to buy the Report: